Effective Spread

 Important Considerations

-For retail traders, effective spread is the single best metric to judge a broker's routing technology.
-A broker that consistently delivers effective spreads lower than the quoted spread is saving you money on every trade.
-Over thousands of trades, saving a penny per share can amount to significant capital. **Order Size Matters**: Effective spread is typically calculated for small orders (e.g., < 1000 shares).
-For very large orders, the effective spread may be higher due to market impact (moving the price). **Market Conditions**: In volatile markets, effective spreads widen as liquidity providers demand more compensation for risk.
-Conversely, in calm, liquid markets, effective spreads are tight.
-Comparing effective spreads requires looking at similar market environments.
+For active retail traders, the effective spread is the single best metric available to judge the sophistication of a broker's order routing technology.
+A high-quality broker that consistently delivers effective spreads lower than the quoted spread is directly putting money back into your pocket on every single trade.
+Over many thousands of trades, saving even a single penny per share on execution can amount to a massive difference in your total portfolio performance.
+Order Size and Market Impact: Effective spread is typically most useful for calculating the cost of small, "retail-sized" orders (generally under 1,000 shares).
+For extremely large institutional orders, the effective spread will naturally be higher because the sheer size of the order creates "market impact," physically moving the stock's price as the order is gradually filled.
+Market Volatility: During periods of intense market volatility, effective spreads will naturally widen as liquidity providers demand much higher compensation for the risk of holding inventory.
+Conversely, in calm and highly liquid markets, effective spreads should remain very tight.
+When comparing brokers, it is essential to look at their performance across similar market environments.

 Advantages of Using Effective Spread